MaskingTechnology/jitar/examples/4-integrations/2-vue/README.md

 npm run dev
 ```

-When opening http://localhost:5173/ in a web browser, you should see the Vite and Vue logos.
+When opening http://localhost:5173/ in a web browser it should show the Vite and Vue logos.

-Next, you'll extend the app by adding a simple function that generates a welcome message.
-To hook Jitar later in the app, you need to create a shared folder in the src folder.
+Next, the app will be extended by adding a simple function that generates a welcome message.
+To hook Jitar later in the app, a shared folder needs to be created in the src folder.
 This folder holds all components that are shared between the client and server.

 ```bash
 cd src
 mkdir shared
 ```

-Now, you can add the first shared function.
+Now, the first shared function needs to be created.
 Call it `sayHello` and give it the following content.

 ```ts
 // src/shared/sayHello.ts